-Volunteers may assist with home improvements, finishing partially constructed homes, housing repairs, additions and expansions.
-Team members can expect to do a variety of different jobs depending of the need of the family.
+Volunteers may assist with home improvements, finishing partially constructed homes; housing repairs; additions and expansions.
+Our work team can expect to do a variety of different jobs depending of the need of the family.

 Standard itinerary: 9 days

-- Days 3-4 (Work days, Monday–Tuesday): Breakfast served before traveling to work site; work from 9 a.m, – 5 p.m. with lunch on-site; free time after work to clean up; typical Chilean dinners at hostel; time for team activities.
+- Days 3-4 (Work days, Monday–Tuesday): Breakfast served before traveling to work site; work from 9 a.m–5 p.m. with lunch on-site; free time after work to clean up; typical Chilean dinners at hostal; time for team activities.

 - Days 5 (Wednesday): Half work day and time for a cultural activity.